cse110-fa22-group6/cse110-fa22-group6/admin/pipeline/phase2.md

 * Codacy - Implemented on testing branch

 ## Next Steps
-* Make sure there's no errors with the testing branch and merge with main so we can publish.
+* Fix any errors with the testing branch and merge with main so we can publish to pages.
 * Look into adding code coverage through Codacy.